Benazir1009/Project_FIFA_World_Cup/README.md

-# FIFA World Cup Data Insights
+# FIFA World Cup Data Exploration

 ## Overview
-This project explores the FIFA World Cup dataset to uncover key trends, statistics, and factors influencing team performance across different tournaments.
-By analyzing historical data and match results, we aim to provide valuable insights into patterns of success and competition dynamics.
+This project provides an in-depth exploration of FIFA World Cup data, analyzing key trends, statistics, and performance factors across different tournaments.
+By examining historical records and match results, we aim to uncover insights into team strategies, success patterns, and competition dynamics.

+## Dataset
+The dataset includes:
+- Comprehensive records of all FIFA World Cup tournaments
+- Detailed match results and scores
+- Performance metrics and statistical breakdowns